Information about upcoming docent-led tours can be found on our Events page. Click here for more information.

 Preservation Worcester and the Worcester Public Library have produced a self-guided walking tour of City Hall, Worcester Common, and the area surrounding the Common, which highlight the history and architecture of the Common and the heart of Dowtown.
 Click here to access the information, maps and audio files for Preservation Worcester's self-guided tour of Worcester Common.

 This walking tour is made possible by a generous grant from the Worcester Arts Council.

 Click here to access the information, maps and audio files for Preservation Worcester's self-guided tour of the Blackstone Canal District in Worcester.

-Preservation Worcester presents a series of walking and bus tours that highlight the city’s architectural and historical treasures for you or your group.
-These tours offer a unique experience for visitors and natives of Worcester alike.
-All tours are available by appointment for groups and make a perfect way to introduce visitors to the history of the city, or to treat employees or social groups to a unique outing.
+Preservation Worcester can schedule walking or bus tours that highlight the city’s architectural and historical treasures for you or your group.
+These tours offer a unique experience for visitors and natives of Worcester alike and are available by appointment.
+They make a perfect way to introduce visitors to the history of the city, or to treat employees or social groups to a unique outing.

-Preservation Worcester can schedule a one-hour tour especially for you or your group.
-Select from the following neighborhood tours, or speak with us about the possibility of creating a tour geared to your unique interests.
+You can select from neighborhood tours below, or speak with us about the possibility of creating a tour geared to your unique interests.

 Worcester Common and City Hall